-Before starting a 3D Capture or 2D Capture, the drone must first reboot to enter the 3D Scan Mode.
+Before starting a scan, the drone must first reboot to enter the 3D Scan Mode.
 Skydio will remember your operating mode through power cycles, so you will only have to do this when switching between 3D Scan and other Flight Skills.